ephun/YARGfm/README.md

 # YARGfm
 Script to scrobble [YARG](https://yarg.in/) songs to [Last.FM](https://www.last.fm/).

 **Generative AI acknowledgment: This script was written with the Google Gemini 1.5 LLM.
-I do not claim to be the "author" of this file because I did not directly write the code.
+I do not claim to be the "programmer" of this script because I did not directly write the code.
 I simply revised it and researched the required mechanisms and processes that were converted into Python code.**

 ## Dependencies
 YARG.fm requires the following Python libraries: